How The Setpoint Weight Concept Promotes Evidence-Based Body Positivity - SANE:MD

 3. Encouraging Enjoyable Physical Activity

-4. Addressing Whole Health
+4. Focusing on Whole Health

 5. Educating on Body Functionality